florianholeczek/GFlowNet_Training_Vis_Pilot/Dashboard_Introduction.md

     - Hex Metric shows coloring based on the average value of the selected Object Metric of the samples of each bin

-    - Scatter shows all samples without aggregation
+    - Scatter shows all samples without aggregation.
+Size shows the total reward, coloring shows the last iteration this object was sampled

   - Dimensinality reduction: Choose t-sne or umap to downproject the data